Error estimates of residual minimization using neural networks for linear PDEs: The effect of discretizing the loss functionals

-To the best of our knowledge, the Berstein-type inequality for deep feed-forward neural networks is unavailable and thus Assumption \ref{assum:discrete-norm-lower-bound} is not readily verified.
-In the next section, we will use the Rademacher complexity to capture the effect of the discretization.
+In general, Assumption \ref{assum:discrete-norm-lower-bound} is not readily verified using the above approach via the inverse estimate (Bernstein-type inequality).
+In fact, the Bernstein-type inequality for deep feed-forward neural networks is unavailable for even simple ReLU networks (see a counterexample in \cite{Hong2021priori}) when there are no constraints on the weights and biases.
+In the next subsection, we will use the Rademacher complexity to capture the effect of the discretization.
 The Rademacher complexity for two-layer networks may suggest a lift of the curse of dimensionality as it depends logarithmically on the dimension $d$.